 Here are the best apps with Touch Bar support.

 With Pixelmator's Touch bar shortcuts, you can quickly switch between tools, find customizations for those tools, and more.
-The onboard filter preview shows you a thumbnail of what the effect looks like, right on the Touch Bar, which you can tap into to see on the full screen.
+The onboard filter preview shows you a thumbnail of what the effect looks like, right on the Touch Bar, which you can tap into to see on the entire screen.

 This is not a Mac App Store app, but it's probably the best-known dedicated Touch Bar app.
 It's almost like IFTTT for the Touch Bar.
 You program in recipes, like "Open Safari to iMore.com" or "Open Slack to my work channel."
-It works with any app you have downloaded to your MacBook Pro, whether it has its own Touch Bar support or not.
+It works with any app you have downloaded to your MacBook Pro, whether it has Touch Bar support or not.